Servideska/HPC/doc.zih.tu-dresden.de/docs/software/mpi_usage_error_detection.md

 Besides replacing the `srun` command you need to be aware that **MUST always allocates an extra process**, i.e. if you issue a `mustrun --must:mpiexec srun --must:np -n -n 4 ./<your binary>` then MUST will start **5 processes** instead.
-This is usually not critical, however in interactive/batch jobs **make sure to allocate an extra CPU for this task**.
+This is usually not critical.
+However, in interactive and batch jobs **make sure to allocate an extra CPU for this task**.